China - A Trip Along the Silk Road (Part 3 of 3)

 (June 9, 1991) SUNDAY MARKET IN KASHGAR

-We got up and had what has become our staple breakfast at John's Cafe, French toast and a pot of lemon tea.
+We had what has become our staple breakfast at John's Cafe, French toast and a pot of lemon tea.
 I'm feeling better today, but now John seems to have my cold and sore throat.

 We rented two bicycles and headed for the Sunday Market.
-Sunday Market is what Kashgar is famous for and people come from miles around to sell or buy goods.
+Kashgar's Sunday Market/Bazaar has been in business for thousands of years, and is what Kashgar is famous for.
+People come from miles around to sell or buy goods.
 As we neared the market grounds, the road became too crowded with donkey carts and all manner of other conveyances and we had to get off and walk the bicycles.
 When it became too crowded to push the bikes through the crowded street, we parked them down a side alley hoping to be able to find them again later.

 We followed the crowds and made our way to the market.
 On the way there, John had his pocket picked, but it was a clumsy attempt and I noticed what was going on in time to say something.
 John tapped the perpetrator on the shoulder, and the guy quickly produced the wallet and handed it back.
 Our passports and most of our cash and traveller's cheques were safe in a pouch I wore around my neck under my shirt, but John's wallet was a convenient location to keep a small amount of spending money easily accessible so we were glad not to lose it.